Self-Injury Awareness: Understanding the Struggle

 How does social media affect mental health?

-Many people struggle to understand why someone might intentionally hurt themselves.
-From the outside, it can be confusing or even alarming—but for those who engage in these behaviors, it’s often a deeply personal and emotional coping mechanism.
-Unfortunately, the stigma surrounding this topic makes it incredibly difficult for individuals to open up or ask for help.
-Fear of being judged, misunderstood, or dismissed keeps many people silent, even when they’re in serious emotional pain.
+Many people find it hard to understand why someone would intentionally hurt themselves.
+From the outside, it may seem confusing or even scary.
+But for those who do it, self-harm is often a personal way to cope with mental distress and difficult emotions.
+Sadly, there’s still a lot of stigma around this topic.
+That makes it hard for people to speak up or ask for help.
+Fear of being judged or misunderstood keeps many struggling in silence.

 “They’re hurting themselves for attention.”

-“They could just stop if they wanted to.”
+“They could just stop if they really wanted to.”

 The stigma surrounding self-harming behavior can make people feel very isolated, judged, and misunderstood.
 Because of this, they’re less likely to open up and ask for help.